Children are, for sure, the cutest beings. But there are times when they can irritate you with their bad habits.

 - If your child is doing it unconsciously, gently remind them and ask them to stop the habit.

 Not just children, but also adults have a habit of biting their nails when they’re stressed.
-If the childhood habit of nail-biting isn’t corrected at the right time, it would continue until adulthood and become an addiction.
+If the childhood habit of nail-biting isn’t corrected at the right time, it would continue until adulthood and become a persistent habit.

 According to the US-based Nemours Foundation, an estimated 30–60% of children and teens bite one or more fingernails (1).